STEP Program Objectives and Updates for the recently completed School Year

 Systems skills: The green economy will need workers who can design, operate and monitor a wide range of systems.
 They’ll need to assess systems against performance indicators and find ways to optimize and improve system operations.
 They’ll need skills in macroeconomics to build sustainability into long-term infrastructure projects.

-What are the careers?
+Our plan during the school year is to give our students a serious look into the growing green economy.
+We will utilize resources such as Green Teacher which provides guides, activities and webinars.
+Students will tap on “green apps” on their iPads as well.
+We revisit our initial goals and objectives of the “green economy”: What are the careers?
 Who are the top companies and areas right now?
 What are the fledgling areas?
 What educational path is required?
 What are existing companies doing to reshape their business model in order to reduce their carbon footprint and eventually to incorporate a sustainable green model?

 Student teams will have research contests on: “going green”; “saving the planet”; “alternative foods”; and “human responsibility to co-exist with Nature”.